 - From the drop-down menu, select Server Settings.

-- Click on the region you wish to use.
+- On the next screen, click on the region you wish to use and save your changes.

 The Discord server should then connect to the new region.
 Your connection to the server may be interrupted for a brief moment while the connection is established.
 Ideally, this will resolve any latency issues that arise from geographic location.